BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 ```

 And one more program that we'll install separately.
 This is `angsd` which we will use to find variants in our data.
 The first command navigates you to your home directory.
+NOTE: the following should be copy-pasted line-by-line, and you should respond with yes "Y" when prompted.

 ```html
   cd